serbanc1010/ui_chatbot/README.md

 ## Python UI chatbot

-The chatbot for the coding task is written in Python 3.8 and uses the tkinter library for the GUI.
+The chatbot for the coding task is written in Python 3.8 and uses the tkinter package for the GUI.
+As a prerequisite, you need the have the tk library installed on your system.
+Below is an example of installation on an Ubuntu system:

+`sudo apt install python3.8-tk`

 To run it, simply call the chatbot.py file:

 `python3 chatbot.py`